mahadipepetak/jqFormValidator/README.md

 - looking forward to your guidance (me bowing sincerely..)

 # Shout out
-- thanks to the jquery team for writing the nice document for creating a plugin.
+- thanks to the jquery team for writing a nice document for creating plugin.
 link: https://learn.jquery.com/plugins/basic-plugin-creation/